United Kingdom

 ESG integrity and green taxonomies

-Recognising the potential for ESG investing to drive emissions reductions, but also the various problems plaguing this emerging industry, some governments have considered setting their own standards to give investors more certainty as to the climate impact of their activities.
-This was largely pioneered by the EU’s Taxonomy for Sustainable Activities, which establishes a framework of environmental objectives, and the EU Sustainable Finance Disclosure Regulation (SFDR), which requires financial entities to publish sustainability information, including their policies on integrating sustainability factors into their investment decisions, and the impacts of financial products on the Taxonomy’s environmental objectives.
 Like many other areas of climate policy, the UK has indicated that it may follow a similar path in the Government’s Roadmap to Sustainable Investing.
 This could impact actors across the ESG investing landscape.
 Businesses may alter their activities to fit within the taxonomy so that they can be considered ‘green.’
 The creators of investment products would be most directly impacted, as they would have to comply with taxonomy rules or face penalties for misleading potential investors.
 Investors themselves would ideally benefit from more certainty that their money will be going to sustainable businesses, and reduced time spent investigating these claims.

 Of course, the design of a green taxonomy in the UK will dictate its impacts and may be subject to heavy debate.
 This was the case in the EU, when regulators announced an intention to classify certain uses of natural gas as ‘green.’
-Regulators and supporters of this aspect argued the importance of gas as a transition fuel between coal and renewables, whereas critics suggested that calling a fossil fuel ‘green’ is misleading and would not give investors clarity.[14]
+Regulators and supporters of this aspect argued the importance of gas as a transition fuel between coal and renewables, whereas critics suggested that calling a fossil fuel ‘green’ is misleading and would not give investors clarity.[12]
 Once implemented, any ambiguities in the taxonomy may lead to legal issues if regulators disagree about whether investment products should be labelled as ESG-aligned or similar.
 The Green Technical Advisory Group, an independent expert group that advises the Government on its Green Taxonomy, has published multiple detailed papers suggesting approaches to implementing the taxonomy.
+Amongst the approaches suggested are for the UK to cover a broader range of activities and have in place a grandfathering clause to ensure continuing compatibility between the taxonomy and emerging technologies and practices.

 Other sustainable financial products